Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 There is always the possibility of getting tickets at the theater box office.
 It has no advantages over buying online, since at the box office there will only be the seats with less visibility in the event that the tickets are not sold out.
 But this option can always save us from a hurry, especially for those who are more prone to improvisation.

-Phantom of the Opera tickets in London
+Book your ticket for The Phantom of the Opera in London

 How much do tickets for The Phantom of the Opera in London cost?

-Waiting for the performance to start at Her Majesty's Theatre.| ©Lotta Holmström
+Waiting for the performance to start at Her Majesty's Theatre| ©Lotta Holmström

-Waiting for the performance to start at Her Majesty's Theatre.| ©Lotta Holmström
+Waiting for the performance to start at Her Majesty's Theatre| ©Lotta Holmström

-Phantom of the Opera tickets in London
+Book your ticket for The Phantom of the Opera in London

 During the performance| ©Michael Lloyd